Executive

 BSc (Hons)

-Alana Slike is a MSc student in Dr. Galen Wright's lab at the Kleysen Institute for Advanced Medicine.
+Alana Slike is a PhD student in Dr. Galen Wright's lab at the Kleysen Institute for Advanced Medicine.
 Alana completed her undergraduate studies at the University of Winnipeg with a B.Sc.
 Hons. in Neuroscience.
 She is currently pursuing a MSc at the University of Manitoba in the Department of Pharmacology and Therapeutics.
 For her MSc project, she is investigating FAN1, a gene implicated in DNA damage repair, as a genetic modifier in the neurodevelopmental disorder Rett syndrome.

 Vanessa tomas (she/her)